Essential Bookkeeping Tips for Freelancers: Income Tracking, Expense Management, & Tax Prep

 • Receipt Organization: Store digital copies of receipts.
 Apps like Expensify and Receipt Bank assist with this task.

 • Bank Reconciliation: Regularly compare your records with bank statements to spot discrepancies.
-This prevents errors.
+This prevents errors and ensures accuracy.
+More on this can be found at financial management reporting.

 • Tax Preparation: Compile records and reports for tax filing.
 This avoids last-minute stress and penalties.